To Keep Teens Safe Online, They Need To Learn To Manage Risk

 "As adults, we need to start being more creative rather than trying to put 'governors' on teens' phones to prevent unwanted behaviors," she says.
 "If we want to help protect teens from online risks, we have to stop assuming that they are the perpetrators and treat them like partners."

-Wisniewski and her colleagues will present their findings at the Association for Computing Machinery conference on computer-supported cooperative work and social computing in Portland on Monday.
-Their report is not yet published or peer-reviewed.
+Wisniewski and her colleagues will present their paper at the Association for Computing Machinery conference on computer-supported cooperative work and social computing in Portland on Monday.